 It’s industry practice for insurers to write off a vehicle if the repairs cost more than 60%-70% of the vehicle’s pre-accident value.
 But we need to consider the individual circumstances of each complaint.
 For example, if repairs cost more than 60%-70% of the pre-accident market value and you decided to repair the car, we wouldn’t automatically say it was unfair.

 We’ll need to know more about the vehicle and the repairs to decide whether your decision is reasonable.
 We’ll consider the value of the car before it was damaged – and how much the engineers estimated the repairs would cost.

 Some customers refuse to allow their car to be repaired.
 If we think your decision to repair it is fair, we might suggest that you give the customer cash to get the repairs done themselves.
 This is sometimes called a ‘cash in lieu’ payment.

 But we’d usually say it was fair to you to only pay the amount quoted by your repairers.
+This is so you don’t incur higher costs than if you repaired the vehicle.
 You can read more about this in vehicle write-offs and valuations.

 When a vehicle is written-off, but the customer says they want it repaired instead, we’re unlikely to uphold the complaint if you can show it’s not economical to repair it.

 You may feel it’s unfair to pay for repairs that put the vehicle in a better condition than before.
 We see complaints where insurers want to use second-hand parts or offer a cash settlement based on the cost of using second-hand parts for the repair.

 In these complaints, we’ll consider what the policy says, as well as the part that’s being replaced.
 We generally don’t think it’s fair to use second-hand parts unless a car is very old or a classic or limited edition.